PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/README.md

 1. Access your WHMCS admin page.
 2. Go to menu Setup -> Payments -> Payment Gateways.
 3. There are will be 2 payment type show up there in your payment gateway settings, choose the payment method you prefer:
-    - DOKU - Standard Payment if you wanted standard payment
+    - DOKU Merchant = For standard payment
-    - DOKU - Subscription if you wanted to use Subscription
+    - DOKU Account Billing = for recurring / subscription
 4. Then choose Setup -> Payments -> Payment Gateways -> Manage Existing Gateways
 5. Fill the input as instructed on the screen.
 6. Click Save Changes